-5.2 HttpSecurity
+6.2 HttpSecurity

 Thus far our WebSecurityConfig only contains information about how to authenticate our users.
 How does Spring Security know that we want to require all users to be authenticated?
 How does Spring Security know we want to support form based authentication?
-The reason for this is that the WebSecurityConfigurerAdapter provides a default configuration in the configure(HttpSecurity http) method that looks like:
+Actually, there is an configuration class that is being invoked behind the scenes called WebSecurityConfigurerAdapter.
+It has a method called configure with the following default implementation: